itsBuggingMe/Frent/docs/cookbook/component-composition.md

 Frent allows you to create entities which are a composition of unqiue components.
 Components can contain behavior and data.
 ### Behavior using `IUpdateComponent`

 You must implement one of many interfaces for component behavior, while any type can be a component.
-The first of these are `IUpdateComponent` and `IUpdateComponent<T1, T2, ...>` (up to `T15`).
+The first of these are `IComponent` and `IComponent<T1, T2, ...>` (up to `T15`).

-`IUpdateComponent` represents a component that doesn't take any other components as an input; adding generic types adds component arguments to the `Update` function.
+`IComponent` represents a component that doesn't take any other components as an input but has an update method to be called every `World.Update()` - adding generic types adds component arguments to the `Update` function.

 #### Example: